cristinae/CLUBS/README.md

-# CROLIS
+# CLUBS
-Cross-lingual Search for the PubPshyc database
+Cross-Lingual Bibliographic Search for the PubPshyc database